AnjaliSharma76564/ML_Retail-Sales-Analysis/README.md

 # 🛍️ Retail Sales Analysis

-This machine learning project by **Anjali Sharma** analyzes retail sales data to uncover insights and build predictive models for future sales forecasting.
-The dataset includes store-level features, sales, and metadata.
+This machine learning project focuses on analyzing and forecasting retail sales using historical data from multiple stores.
+The dataset includes store-specific features, promotional details, and sales figures.
+The goal is to uncover business insights and build predictive models to improve sales performance and inventory planning.
 ## 📁 Folder Structure

 - `notebooks/` – Contains the main Jupyter notebook for data exploration and model building.